Course Conferencing / Course-Assigned Writing Advisors

-Conferencing in the Core Curriculum
+Course Conferencing in the Core Curriculum

-Matched to specific courses at each semester’s start, trained undergraduate WA’s also work alongside students enrolled in Core Curriculum Courses, functioning as sympathetic first readers of drafts and offering targeted feedback at any point of the writing process.
+Matched to specific courses at each semester’s start, trained undergraduate WAs work alongside students enrolled in Core Curriculum Courses, functioning as sympathetic first readers of drafts and offering targeted feedback at any point of the writing process.

 COMPASS (Centering Our Minds Passionately Around Student Success)

 This intensive nine-day bridge program prepares domestic first-year students for academic and social challenges as well as adjusting to college life.
 Writing instruction and assignments are a vital component of the COMPASS program, and the Writing Center supports COMPASS students as they deepen their understanding of academic discourse, gain confidence in reading and understanding prompts, explore writing as a process, and form college-level writing habits.